phalcon/documentation/docs/application-micro.md

 **Use case**

-We are developing an API for an online store.
-The endpoints are `/users`, `/invoices` and `/products`.
-Each of those endpoints are registered using handlers, and each handler is a controller with relevant actions.
+Consider an API development scenario for an online store with endpoints `/users`, `/invoices`, and `/products`.
+Each endpoint is registered using handlers, where each handler is a controller with relevant actions.

-The controllers that we use as handlers are as follows:
+Register the controllers:

 ```php
 <?php